-NO. You still have to ask the copyright holder, even if that person is the graduate student next to you in lab.
+No. You still have to ask the copyright holder, even if that person is the graduate student next to you in lab.

 Can my advisor give me permission?

-DEPENDS.
+It depends.
 If your advisor created the figure and gave permission for your group mate to use the figure, then your advisor owns copyright and can grant permission.
 If the student created the work, the figure belongs to them.

 What if we used this figure in a peer-reviewed article?

-DEPENDS.
+It depends.
 Usually, publishers require the scholar to transfer copyright to the publisher.
 In this manner, most professors do not own copyright to their peer-reviewed publications or the figures in them.
 But this depends on the publication forum.